-- (D) a regional sporting facility is provided in the precinct to meet the needs of the rapidly growing Northern Beaches community; and the access network includes: - access points into the precinct that align with existing access points east from Shoal Point Road; and - the access network connects with existing adjoining streets in the existing "Royal Sands" residential estate; and - (viii) Walkerston precinct (precinct no. EC8): - (A) the access and open space network integrates with the surrounding area.
+- (D) a regional sporting facility is provided in the precinct to meet the needs of the rapidly growing Northern Beaches community; and the access network includes: - access points into the precinct that align with existing access points east from Shoal Point Road; and - the access network connects with existing adjoining streets in the existing "Royal Sands" residential estate; and - (viii) Walkerston precinct (precinct no. EC8): - the access and open space network integrates with the surrounding area.
+(A)

-Table 6.2.4.3.A - Emerging community zone - assessable development
+Table 6.2.4.3.A - Emerging community zone - a occount development

 Performance outcomes Acceptable outcomes

 Assessable development

 Interim uses

 Until land is developed for urban purposes, the zone primarily accommodates a limited range of low intensity, low impacting rural activities and associated uses that do not compromise: (a) the full realisation of the land for urban purposes; and (b) transport and utility infrastructure corridors and works required to serve the ultimate development.
 Interim uses consist of: (a) animal husbandry; or (b) cropping; or (c) dwelling house; or (d) home-based business; or (e) roadside stall; or (f) other uses where it is demonstrated that the use: (i) will not conflict with future development for urban purposes including sensitive land uses; and (ii) will integrate with future development for urban purposes or can be easily removed when land is required for development.
 AO1.2 Buildings associated with interim uses have a maximum height of 6 metres above ground level (1 storey).
 AO1.3 The minimum setback for buildings from road frontage boundaries is: (a) 10 metres from an existing arterial road or sub-arterial road; and (b) 6 metres from an existing collector street or access street.

 Perf ormance outcomes Acceptable outcomes

-1 0110 ormanice outcomes AO1.4
+AO1.4

 The minimum setback for buildings from the

 centrelines of future roads as follows:

 (a) 200 metres from a future highway; and

 (b) 30 metres from a future arterial road; and

 (c) 25 metres from a future sub-arterial road;

 and

 (d) 20 metres from a future collector street.

+(d) Zo metres from a future collector street.

-Deve Development framework plans
+Deve elopment framework plans

 PO2 - No acceptable outcome prescribed.

-elopment for urban purposes must accord
+elopment for urban purposes must accord - 110 deceptable edited

 a development framework plan over the

 elopment framework plan area.
 The

-elopment framework plan area includes: the site; and
+elopment framework plan area includes:

+(a) the site; and

-(a) (b) all adjoining and surrounding sites within
+(b) all adjoining and surrounding sites within

-(~) the Emerging community zone; and
+' ' the Emerging community zone; and

 (c) sites in the broader area.

+200

 PO3 No acceptable outcome prescribed.

 minimum, development framework plans

 tify the following over the development

+ework plan area:

-(a) ework plan area: land uses (residential and non-residential)
+(a) land uses (residential and non-residential)

-(α) mapped and written intent7; and
+(h) - mapped and written intent ; and

-(b) maximum residential density and, where
+(b) maximum residential density and, where applicable, average and minimum density;

-applicable, average and minimum density;
+and

-(-) and
+(c) building height; and

-(c) building height; and interface and mitigation measures between
+(d) interface and mitigation measures between

-(u) proposed sensitive land uses and existing /
+(4) proposed sensitive land uses and existing /

 proposed impact generating uses (such as

 rural activities, industry activities and

 transport corridors) nearby; and

 (e) arterial road, sub-arterial road and collector

-(f) street layout 8 ; and public transport (bus) routes; and
+(3) street layout ; and

+(f) public transport (bus) routes; and

 (g) key pedestrian and bicycle routes; and

 (h) details on the efficient provision and

-sequencing of trunk water, sewerage,
+( ) sequencing of trunk water, sewerage,

 transport, parkland and stormwater

 infrastructure required to service ultimate

-development in the development framework plan area, including a delivery
+development in the development

+framework plan area, including a delivery

 strategy; and

 (i) open space areas and corridors and sports

-and recreation facilities; and
+' and recreation facilities; and

 (j) development sequencing according to:

 (i) feasible, orderly, planned and

-efficient infrastructure provision; and (ii) need for the development.
+efficient infrastructure provision; and

-(ii) Hood for the development.
+(ii) need for the development.